-At each closed body mounting point a rubber shim is placed between the body and frame, a rubber insulator washer is placed under the frame side rail flange or hanger, and flat steel washers and a tubular spacer limit compression of the rubber parts to a predetermined amount as the body bolt is tightened.
-See figure 12-4.
+At each closed body mounting point, a rubber shim is placed between the body and the frame bracket and a rubber insulator washer is placed under the frame bracket.
+A plain steel washer and a tubular spacer limit compression of the rubber parts to a predetermined amount as the body bolt is tightened.
+See figure 12-2.
 This form of mounting eliminates metal-to-metal transmission of road and chassis noise into the body.

-At each convertible coupe mounting point a solid composition shim is placed between the body and the frame, and a flat washer and bolt anchors the body to the frame.
-See figure 12-5.
+At some convertible body mounting points, a solid composition shim is placed between the body and the frame bracket and a plain steel washer and bolt anchors the body to the frame.
+See figure 12-3.

-In addition to the parts shown in figures 12-4 and 5, steel shims are added as required at individual mountings to compensate for variations in body and frame in order to insure a firm mounting without distortion of body.
+In addition to the parts shown in figures 12-2 and 3, steel shims are added as required at individual mountings to compensate for variations in body and frame in order to insure a firm mounting without distortion of body.
 Whenever it becomes necessary to remove body mountings, care must be taken to reinstall all of the mounting parts and steel shims in their exact original positions.